 Accessible from anywhere, on any device

 Just as important as creating content that stands out is making it accessible on the platforms consumers are using.
-It’s vital that your content be mobile-friendly for the B2B consumer accustomed to gathering information and drawing conclusions while on their mobile devices.
+Your content must be responsive for the B2B consumer accustomed to gathering information and drawing conclusions while on their mobile devices.

-Just as many large-scale retailers and streaming services will have dynamic mobile capabilities, so should the content you put out to the marketplace be flexible, agile, and mobile-friendly.
+Just as many large-scale retailers and streaming services will have dynamic mobile capabilities, the types of b2b content you put out to the marketplace should be flexible, agile, and mobile-friendly.

 This dynamic content from Deloitte demonstrates a mobile-friendly B2B approach

 Like in the B2C space, mobile consumption is increasing faster than desktop, and the ability to communicate with your potential customers on their preferred platform will only enhance your marketing campaigns.